eclipse-edc/docs/developer/best_practices.md

 This document is not an exhaustive list of prescribed steps, that will shield adopters from any conceivable harm or danger, but rather should serve as starting point for engineers to build upon.

-Finally, it should go without saying that the software of the EDC project is distributed "as is", and committers of EDC take no responsibility or liability, direct or indirect, for any harm or damage caused by the use of it.
+Finally, it should go without saying that the software of the EDC project is distributed "as is" and committers of EDC take no responsibility or liability, direct or indirect, for any harm or damage caused by the use of it.
 This document does not change that.